 We have studied two basic approaches so far.
-The direct transmission approach minimizes transmission overhead (i.e., the number of message copies) and energy consumption, at the expense of a long message delivery delay (with large buffer space) or a low message delivery ratio due to a high message dropping rate (with small buffer space).
+The direct transmission approach minimizes transmission overhead (i.e., the number of message copies) and energy consumption at the expense of a long message delivery delay (with large buffer space) or a low message delivery ratio due to a high message dropping rate (with small buffer space).
 In contrast, the flooding approach minimizes the message delivery delay.
-At the same time however, it results in very high transmission overhead and energy consumption.
+At the same time, however, it results in very high transmission overhead and energy consumption.
 Note that, although the optimized flooding scheme may significantly reduce the number of message copies, it is based on the assumptions of unlimited buffer space and globally synchronized activation periods.
-Those assumptions usually don't hold in practical DFT-MSNs.
+Those assumptions usually do not hold in practical DFT-MSNs.

-An efficient DFT-MSN data delivery scheme will take into consideration the tradeoff between delivery delay/ratio and transmission overhead/energy.
-In particular, the following three key issues need to be addressed.
+DFT-MSN is fundamentally an opportunistic network, where replication is necessary for data delivery, though at the expense of increased transmission overhead, in order to achieve a certain success ratio.
+An efficient DFT-MSN data delivery scheme will take into consideration the trade-off between delivery delay/ratio and transmission overhead/ energy.
+In particular, the following three key issues need to be addressed:

-- When to transmit data messages?
-When a sensor moves into the communication range of another sensor, it needs to decide whether to transmit its data messages or not, in order to achieve a high message delivery ratio, and at the same time, minimize transmission overhead. - Which messages to transmit?
+- When should data messages be transmitted?
+When a sensor moves into the communication range of another sensor, it needs to decide whether to transmit its data messages or not in order to achieve a high message delivery ratio and, at the same time, minimize transmission overhead. - Which messages should be transmitted?
 The data messages generated by the sensor itself or received from other sensors are put into the sensor's data queue.
-After deciding to initiate data transmission, the sensor needs to determine which messages to transmit if there are multiple messages with different degrees of importance in its queue.
+After deciding to initiate data transmission, the sensor needs to determine which messages to transmit if there are multiple messages with different degrees of importance in its queue. - Which messages should be dropped?

-• Which messages to drop?
 A data queue has a limited size.
-When it becomes full (or due to other reasons as to be discussed later), some messages have to be dropped.
+When it becomes full (due to other reasons, as will be discussed later), some messages have to be dropped.
 The sensor needs to decide which messages to drop according to their importance in order to minimize data transmission failure.